What ls Powerpoint?

 First of all, I click the "Export" button in the "File" tab.
 Then, on the screen that opens, I click the "Create a Video" button.

 1- When exporting video, I get the screen where I can edit my video settings.

 2- There are two fields that I can edit on this screen.
-These; video resolution option and option where I can set the use of scene transition times
+These are video resolution option and option where I can set the use of scene transition times.